 If you try out their meals and love them as much as I do, then you can take a look at their wellness packages for more long term savings.
 You can purchase a variety of packages that include Factor Bucks (which are essentially store credit) along with free nutritional coaching and some fun accessories.

-For example, their starter package currently available is called Summertime Shape-up Package.
-This package costs $265 and includes $300 in Factor Bucks and one 60 minute nutritional consultation.
-That is a really great option, because not only are you saving 11.5% on all the meals you order, you are getting that consultation entirely free.
+For example, their starter package currently available is called Spring Savings Package.
+This package costs $200 and includes $300 in Factor Bucks.
+That is a nice option, because you are saving 16.5% on all the meals you order.

 The highest package they currently offer is their Performance Package.
-This package costs $900 and includes $1200 Factor Bucks, which equates to a discount of 25% off the meals.
-On top of that, you get the following perks and accessories totally free with this package.
+This package costs $900 and includes $1200 Factor Bucks, which equates to a discount of 23% off the meals.

 For me personally, I probably won’t use the nutrition consultations in the packages, but I know they could be very valuable to some people.
 I plan on signing up for the Lifestyle package which will give me a 20% discount on meals.
 Additionally, I will probably order 8-12 meals every 2-3 weeks and then freeze a few of them right away for the following week when I don’t order.